mialkin/docs/tools/kafka.md

 - Sends notifications on a new broker, new topic, deleted topic, lost brokers, etc
 - Consumer offsets are not stored in ZooKeeper, only the metadata of the cluster is stored in ZooKeeper
 - The leader in ZooKeeper handles all writes and follower ZooKeeper handle only reads

+## Broker

+A **broker** is a single Kafka node that is managed by ZooKeeper.
+A set of brokers form a Kafka **cluster**.
+Topics that are created in Kaka are distributed across brokers based on the partition, replication, and other factors.
+When a broker node fails based on the state stored in ZooKeeper it automatically rebalances the cluster and if a leader partition is lost then one of the follower petitions is elected as the leader.

+You can think of a broker as a team leader who takes care of the assigned tasks.
+If a team lead isn’t available then the manager takes care of assigning tasks to other team members.

+## Replication

+A **replication** is making a copy of a partition available in another broker.
+Replication enables Kafka to be fault tolerant.
+When a partition of the topic is available in multiple brokers then one of the partitions in a broker is elected as the leader and the rest of the replications of the partition are followers.

+Replication enables Kafka to be fault tolerant even when a broker is down.
+For example, Topic B partition 0 is stored in both broker 0 and broker 1.
+Both producers and consumers are served only by the leader.
+In case of a broker failure the partition from another broker is elected as a leader and it starts serving the producers and consumer groups.
+Replica partitions that are in sync with the leader are flagged as **ISR** (in sync replica).

+## Summary of Kafka core components

+- ZooKeeper manages Kafka brokers and their metadata.
+- Brokers are horizontally scalable Kafka nodes that contain topics and it's replications.
+- Topics are message streams with one or more partitions.
+- Partitions contains messages with unique offsets per partition.
+- Replication enables Kafka to be fault tolerant using follower partitions.

 ## Links